 The General Office of Biochemistry is in the McIntyre Building, 3655 Promenade Sir William Osler, Room 905.
 Christine Laberge, the Students Affairs Officer (SAO) is responsible for advising graduate students and you can find her office in Room 905B.
-Contact: Christine Laberge, or you can book an virtual appointment with me by sending me an email.
+Contact: Christine Laberge, or you can book an virtual/in-person appointment with me by sending me an email.

 Welcome to the Department!
 Upon arrival, the following steps will help you get started:

 - Meet with your supervisor to establish your project and sign the Letter Of Understanding (LOU) together.
 Please download the LOU and fill it out with your supervisor, then upload to MyProgress.

 - For any general directions and advice please contact christine.laberge [at] mcgill.ca (Christine Laberge).

 - Direct Deposit (to be done on Minerva)